Lektz: DRM

 The Lektz DRM mechanism is designed as a closed system and is implemented by protecting the eBooks with the system software, which also acts as an eBook reader (Lektz reader).
 To secure the eBooks, all the eBooks that are sold via the publisher's website are embedded with a security mechanism, and will only be permitted to open using Lektz e-reader software.
 Lektz DRM can be integrated with publishers existing websites or portals to secure their eBooks from piracy and to provide a secured platform to sell and distribute their books online.

 Ebook reader

-Lektz eBook Reader is a reader application for Android, iOS and PC (stand-alone and Google Chrome Extension).
-It supports PDF, EPUB2 and EPUB3 ebook formats.
+Lektz eBook Reader is a reader application for Android, iOS devices, and PC reader (web-based/Google Chrome Extension).
+It supports PDF, EPUB2, and EPUB3 ebook formats.
 It was launched by AEL Data Services in May 2012.
-The Lektz reader provides full support to Non-DRM ebooks while the DRM support is limited to ebooks that are secured using the Lektz Proprietary DRM.
-The Lektz eBook Reader supports freeflow EPUB across varied platforms.

-An exclusive variant of the Lektz reader is Al-Lektz, which is developed distinctively for Middle-East and North African ebook users.
-It has a default RTL (Right to Left) orientation and Arabic compatible user interface.

 Dyslektz eBook reader was launched during the first week of June 2013 on Google Play and the Apple App Store.
 This reader is intended to enable users with dyslexia to read ebooks on their smartphones and tablets.
 Any ebook imported into the Dyslektz Reader is converted into OpenDyslexic font which makes digital content more accessible to dyslexics.

-Elending

-The eLending solution developed by Lektz adds the online library functionality to a publisher's website where ebooks can be borrowed through a reader application for a periodic subscription.
-Lektz incorporates this component as a standalone as well as an integrated solution to a publisher's website.

-Ebook store

-The ebook store is one of the major components of the Lektz ebook business solution.
-Publishers can set up their own virtual e-book store in the Lektz platform to upload and manage their e-books and make them available for sale.
-It also provides a back-end content management system where the publishers can track and manage their sales and view consumer analytics.